 28. Just 15% of IT leaders express full confidence that their backup system is able to fully recover lost data.

 29. Nearly 90% of business executives either currently use or plan to hire a managed security service provider (MSSP) for their cybersecurity.

 30. Data protection (53%) is the most sought-after service by business executives from MSSPs, followed by data and analytics (48%) and cloud services (45%).

 If these disaster recovery stats have made you think about your own organization’s security but you are unsure where to start, consider having a risk audit done by Impact.
-Get in touch today to get the ball rolling on securing your future.
+Take a look at our backup and disaster recovery services to get the ball rolling on securing your future.